20 Cute Easter Egg Decorating Ideas You Need to Try

-Switch things up this year and try one of these creative ideas for decorating Easter eggs.
-From temporary tattoos to silk ties, and even highlighters, these methods result in beautiful eggs that your kids can help make, too!
+What do you use to decorate Easter eggs?
+Switch things up this year and try one of these creative ideas!
+From temporary tattoos to silk ties and even highlighters, these methods result in beautiful eggs that your kids can help make, too.

 Temporary tattoos aren’t just for little kids and birthday parties.
 Turn them into your next DIY Easter decoration!
-Apply Easter-themed temporary tattoos (we love these ones from Amazon) to an egg’s surface the way you would on skin.
+For this Easter egg decorating idea, apply themed temporary tattoos (we love these Easter tattoos from Amazon) to an egg’s surface the way you would on skin.
 You may have to smooth the tattoo onto the egg a bit after the tattoo’s backing is removed.
-Take a look at these creative ways you can repurpose plastic Easter eggs.
+To use up the leftovers, try one of these tasty hard boiled egg recipes.

 Pull out your kid’s stamps for some pretty patterned Easter eggs.
 Use a thin brush to paint gel food coloring on a mini rubber stamp (stick with mini stamps so the full shape can fit on the shell).
 Then lay the eggs flat or in an egg cup to dry.
 While you’re decorating for Easter, consider putting together one of these crafty DIY table centerpieces.